1dv032/syllabus/exercises/part_2/exercises.md

 ## Containerization of an application

 ### To Be
-Using docker/docker-compose to set up a rails application with a postgreSQL...
+Using docker/docker-compose to set up a node application for a developer...

 ## Moving to staging/production

 ### To Be
-Running the rails application in production...
+Running the xxxxxxx application in production...

 ## Testing the application